WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Yini-He/Weekly-Meetings.md

 * Work on RR
 * Improving my Python

 #### Where do you need help from Kirstie?

 * the coverletter of RR and make sure the checklist together
+  * KW: Yep - checklist please - I think there's quite a bit of work to do on that

 _________

 ### Date: 18 September 2019